Welcome to the Financial Aid page of our website. Let us assist you in receiving the resources necessary to reach your educational goals.

 DIRECT FEDERAL PARENTAL LOAN FOR UNDERGRADUATE STUDENTS (PLUS)

 The Direct PLUS loan is an educational loan for parents to assist with the educational expenses of a dependent student.
-Student PLUS loans are for dependent undergraduate and graduate students attending school at least half-time.
+PLUS loans are for dependent undergraduate and graduate students attending school at least half-time.
 The PLUS loan is subject to the policies of the lender and may be based upon credit worthiness.
 PLUS loans must be repaid.
 Federal funding levels determine the amount and availability of the PLUS loans. (refer to The Federal Student Guide)

 OTHER AID PROGRAMS